kartik-v/yii2-tabs-x/README.md

 =================

 An extended tabs widget for Yii Framework 2 based on the [bootstrap-tabs-x jQuery plugin](http://plugins.krajee.com/tabs-x) by Krajee.
 This plugin includes various CSS3 styling enhancements and various tweaks to the core [Bootstrap 3 Tabs plugin](http://getbootstrap.com/javascript/#tabs).
-It helps you align tabs in multiple ways, add borders, achieve rotated/sideways titles, and more.
+It helps you align tabs in multiple ways, add borders, achieve rotated/sideways titles, load tab content via ajax, and more.

 ## Features